Water supply and sanitation in Zimbabwe: External cooperation

 A number of foreign governments and NGOs are actively working to improve water supply and sanitation in Zimbabwe through both small and large scale infrastructure projects.
 As well as actively participating, these organizations finance many other efforts.
 These organizations include the World Bank, the African Development Bank (AfDB), and the German Government, who through its technical cooperation agency, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), gave $6 million (US) to improve the water supply and sanitation systems in the towns of Gweru, Kadoma, and Kariba.
 The Australian government also provided over $10 million (US) for water supply and sanitation system improvements and research.

 WASH sector

+UNICEF spearheads multiple initiatives in collaboration with the comprehensive Water, Sanitation, and Hygiene (WASH) program, aimed at enhancing water and sewage systems worldwide.
+Through its WASH program, UNICEF is dedicated to ensuring universal access to clean water, sanitation, and hygiene facilities across communities worldwide.
+In 2018, UNICEF expanded rural water access by drilling boreholes and rehabilitating pipe water systems with a focus on solar power.
+Urban water production doubled in 14 small towns, and sewer systems were rehabilitated.
+Efforts included developing a national public-private framework and supporting pilot projects for improved monitoring.
+Community participation was enhanced through Short Message Service (SMS) linkage to a rural WASH information system.

+Operating in over 100 countries, UNICEF delivers vital WASH services to some of the world’s most vulnerable populations.
+During the COVID-19 pandemic, UNICEF intensified its WASH interventions, distributing soap and hygiene kits to 74 million individuals, while also installing handwashing stations and latrines to promote public health and hygiene practices.